fuglaro/filet-wm/README.md

 # TODO

-* update gif with inbuilt launcher, and pinned border color.
+* update gif with inbuilt launcher, and pinned border color, alacritty?.
 * More controllable tiling layouts (per monitor):
   * The tiling layout is arranged into columns.
   * Adding a window to the tiling layer will create a new column that takes up half the width of the last column.